 Soldering Is Easy!: Learn how to solder with simple kits that you can make on the day or take home and assemble yourself.
 Last year’s LED Super Mario badges were super popular!

-Curiosity Hub: Wild Animal Robotics Workshop: What exactly is a robot?
+Curiosity Hub: Lego WeDo Robotics ‘Hungry Alligator’ Mini-Workshop!: What exactly is a robot?
 Find out as you assemble and program a ‘Hungry Alligator’ robot using Lego WeDo robotics kits!